 It’s a completely open source idea, and on our website, when we would document performances, we would show everything; we’d put the text, and we’d even show some of the ways the performance was accomplished, because we are creating this conception of a performance group, hoping that other people across the world can do it in their own countries.
 The important thing is to diagnose problems in your own country.
 That being said, we’re open, but we’re not totally open: a group member has to be a female, has to have certain kinds of political views, has to be essentially a like-minded individual with us. -Pussy Riot

-For anyone with access to a hacked electronic knitting machine, here is the image I used as the pattern: pussy-riot-balaclava-pattern
+For anyone with access to a hacked electronic knitting machine, here is the image I used as the pattern: pussy-riot-final-198

 and here’s a video of the balaclava-making process: